Skip to primary navigation Skip to content Skip to footer

 Securing Your Mask

 Try not to wear your mask on top of your head before you descend.
 Not only does the heat from your head cancel out the defog you prepared, but it also doesn’t look cool.
-When you are in the ocean your scuba diving mask should be on your face.
+Your scuba diving mask should be on your face when you are in the ocean.
 You can wear it around your neck until putting it on because only panicked divers place their scuba masks on their foreheads.

 Also, your snorkel should be lightweight so it doesn’t pull your mask away from your face!
 Modern snorkels detach, fold up, and store in your BCD until needed during any scuba dive.

 If you start any dive and something about your scuba mask doesn’t feel right, remember to communicate with your Divemaster or expert instructor.
 Professional instructors worldwide can immediately recognize what help you need and fix it!
-Take the time to make sure your dive mask fits comfortably before starting every dive to lessen the likelihood of needing assistance.
-If you need to surface and adjust it, that’s ok, make sure that you first communicate with your buddy and dive leader, and don’t surface alone.
+To lessen the likelihood of needing assistance, take the time to make sure your dive mask fits comfortably before starting every dive.
+If you need to surface and adjust it, that’s okay.
+However, ensure you first communicate with your buddy and dive leader and don’t surface alone.

-While Banyan Tree Divers Maui includes high-quality options like Aqualung, XS Scuba, and Tusa masks in our gear rental, it’s always a good idea to consider purchasing your scuba mask.
-A good diving mask costs about $100.
-This small piece of equipment travels easily and provides you peace of mind that an ill-fitting mask cannot ruin your dive.
+While Banyan Tree Divers Maui offers high-quality options like Aqualung, XS Scuba, and Tusa masks in our gear rental, purchasing your own scuba mask is always a good idea.
+A good mask costs about $100.
+This small piece of equipment travels quickly and provides peace of mind that an ill-fitting mask will not ruin your dive.

-For more information about preparing a new mask so it doesn’t fog, visit our blog post about defogging your scuba mask for good!
+For more information about preparing a new mask to prevent fogging, visit our blog post about defogging your scuba mask permanently!